nirow1010/Python-for-everybody/README.md

 - <ins>Computer's inside structure</ins> <br />
   **CPU** <br />
-    CPU operates the program and has surpassing processing power. <br /><br />
+    &nbspCPU operates the program and has surpassing processing power. <br /><br />
   **Input Device** <br />
     Input device is device that gets input by people such as mouse and keyboard. <br /><br />
   **Output Device** <br />